linode/docs/docs/applications/big-data/how-to-install-and-configure-a-redis-cluster-on-ubuntu-1604.md

 ![Figure demonstrating master-slave across three servers](/docs/assets/redis_cluster_3_nodes.png)

 This setup uses three Linodes running two instances of Redis server per Linode.
-Ensure each host is independent and consider using additional nodes if there is a need to maintain uptime requirements.
+You muist ensure each host is independent, and then consider using additional nodes if there is a need to maintain uptime requirements.

 1. SSH into **server 1**.
 Navigate to `redis-stable/` then copy `redis.conf`.
 Configuration files in this guide are named consistent with the figure above: